stevecapacity/Intune-Device-Migration-V6.1/README.md

     - **Original user** profile is edited via Invoke-Method on the Cim Instance to change the owner to the **new user** SID
     - Registry cleanup is performed to remove cached instances of the **original user** UPN, email address, and logon info from cache

+## BitLocker method
+In the *settings.json*, you can set whether BitLocker migrates the key to target tenant or starts a decryption for new policy.

 ## Settings JSON
 The following variables are now set in the **settings.json** file.

+## Logging
+Logs are now stored in "C:\ProgramData\Microsoft\IntuneManagementExtension\Logs" so they can be exported from Intune.

 ### Required variables
 > Because the settings file is in JSON format, backslashes must be doubled to avoid issues.
 For example, ***C:\ProgramData\IntuneMigration*** will be written as ***C:\\\\ProgramData\\\\IntuneMigration***.
 Don't worry as they will output correctly into the PowerShell code.

 **$localPath**:
 * *This is the local path that all working files will be stored on within the client machine.
 It is recommended to keep this as the default **C:\ProgramData\IntuneMigration***

+**$logPath**:
+* *This is the default Intune Management Extension log directory.
+The migration solution will write all logs here so they can be remotely captured with Intune.*

 **$sourceTenant**
 * **$clientID**: